One Nation Queensland: 2020s

 At the 2020 state election One Nation fielded the most candidates in its history at a Queensland state election.
 The party put forward ninety candidates in total, eleven more than the party's previous high in 1998, and was just three candidates short of contesting every seat at the election (93).
 Much of the campaign and social media display, albeit restricted, was centred around the governments response to, and actions taken during, the COVID-19 pandemic.
 Federal party leader Pauline Hanson threatened to take legal action over the state governments interstate border closure decision in May–June 2020 and received the backing of the Minister for Home Affairs Peter Dutton.
 Hanson later proclaimed Premier Annastacia Palaszczuk to be a dictator.
-An Australia Institute survey published in late May of 2020 revealed that 78% of Queenslanders support state border closures, with One Nation voters showing the least support at 70%.
+An Australia Institute survey published in late May 2020 revealed that 78% of Queenslanders support state border closures, with One Nation voters showing the least support at 70%.
 At the state election One Nation recorded an almost 7% drop in support compared to the previous election, garnering 204,316 votes.
 One Nation comfortably held onto its seat of Mirani picked up at the previous election.

 In August 2024, just ahead of the state election, the party's sole MP, Stephen Andrew (Mirani), left the party after being disendorsed as a candidate.
 It was alleged that Andrew had been contemplating joining Katter's Australian Party (KAP).
 The following month, Andrew became a member of the Katter's Australian Party, and was put forward as a candidate for his seat of Mirani.
 That same month, party official James Ashby was appointed party leader ahead of the following months state election.
 Ashby was involved in the party for years, having been Pauline Hanson's Chief of Staff since at least 2019.
 The party's historic high candidate nomination for 2020 was eclipsed for 2024, fielding a candidate in every seat (93), alongside Labor, the Liberal Nationals and the Greens.
 The party's main campaign policy was tackling youth crime, particularly in Townsville in the state's far north, and health.
 Despite an increase in vote share at the 2024 state election One Nation failed to win any seats.